hl7au/au-fhir-core/input/includes/observation_vitalsigns_guidance.md

 - The observations **MAY** have additional codes that translate or map to the Observation code or category codes.
 For example:
    -  providing a local code
    -  providing a more specific codes such as 8306-3 - *Body height - lying* in addition to 8302-2 - *Body height*.
 Several additional observation codes are provided in the FHIR core specification [vital signs table].
 - The observations **MAY** have [component] observations to qualify the vital sign observation.
-For example, 8478-0 - *Mean blood pressure*, 8887-2 - *Heart rate device type*, 8326-1 - *Type of body temperature device**.
-Several of these are provided in the FHIR core specification [vital signs table].
+For example, 8478-0 - *Mean blood pressure*, 8887-2 - *Heart rate device type*, 8326-1 - *Type of body temperature device*.
+Several of these are provided in the FHIR core specification [vital signs table](http://hl7.org/fhir/R4/observation-vitalsigns.html#vitals-table).